-Some commissioners developed mapping proposals via the SWDB's Draw My California District online tool.
-(The key functionality needed to experiment with district boundaries is the calculation of population totals, and how each boundary manipulation affects those totals.)
+calculation of population totals, and how each boundary manipulation affects those totals.)
 Some commissioners made the effort to learn QGIS (a widely-used, free, full-featured mapping program).
 The most efficient approach for most commissioners was collaborating with individual line drawers, with their expert mapping skills, ability to quickly load COI map submissions from the public, access to past proposals, and deep familiarity with mapping issues and possibilities.
 Over time, during the mapping phase, commissioners increasingly engaged individual line drawers for this help.
 In retrospect, it would have been worthwhile systematizing this from the start of the mapping phase, and maybe even assigning mappers to commissioners.
+(However, note that individual line drawers each specialized in a different area of the state.)
 Occasionally, the chair would assign a pair of commissioners to work with a line drawer on a particular issue and return with a proposal, but otherwise it was up to individual commissioners to take the initiative to arrange time with line drawers and work on ideas.
 In the late mapping phase, time for such offline collaboration became typically off-hours and painfully short in supply.